shimlab/BLAZE/README.md

 **Input:**
  * *Folder of the fastq files*
  * *10X BC barcode whitelist*: list containing all the possible barcode ([more details](https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-whitelist-)).
-By default, this module assumes **Single Cell 3ʹ gene expression v3** and use the file `10X_bc/3M-february-2018.txt` (you can get this file by unzipping `10X_bc/3M-february-2018.zip` if you haven't).
+By default, this module assumes **Single Cell 3ʹ gene expression v3** and use the file `10X_bc/3M-february-2018.zip`.
 Please specify a different file if you are using **Single Cell 3ʹ gene expression v2** kit.

  * *expected number of cells*: In the current version, the expected number (roughly) of cells is required input (specify `--expect-cells=xx`).